Historia Mundum

 • Establishment of a bicameral Legislative Power: the Council of Five Hundred was the lower house, while the Council of Ancients (or Council of Elders) was the upper house.

 Even though the Reign of Terror came to an end, many common people were dissatisfied with the setbacks in social policies.
-The masses reacted under the leadership of the Sans-Culottes, in the Conspiracy of the Equals: an attempt to overthrow the Directory.
-Spearheaded by Gracchus Babeuf, this coup d’état aspired to install an egalitarian and proto-socialist republic, inspired by Jacobin ideals.
+The masses reacted under the leadership of the Sans-Culottes in the Conspiracy of the Equals to overthrow the Directory.
+Spearheaded by Gracchus Babeuf, this coup d’état aspired to install an egalitarian and proto-socialist republic inspired by Jacobin ideals.
 However, one of its leaders, Georges Grisel, denounced the movement and the government mounted a violent crackdown.
 Ultimately, the revolt failed.

-At this time, the government was more and more at the mercy of soldiers, because their conquests helped to finance it.
-In particular, Napoleon Bonaparte, a general who personally oversaw several French victories abroad, garnered much popular support.
-He eventually realized that the civil government was weak and dependent upon military officials.
-In 1799, with the support of some politicians and intellectuals like Emmanuel Sieyès, Napoleon seized power in the Coup of 18 Brumaire.
-After a decade, the French Revolution finally ended.
+At this time, the government became increasingly dependent on the army, because military conquests helped finance it.
+In particular, Napoleon Bonaparte, a general who personally oversaw several French victories abroad, gained broad popular support.
+He eventually realized that the civil government was weak and dependent on military officials.
+In 1799, with support from politicians and intellectuals such as Emmanuel Sieyès, Napoleon seized power in the Coup of 18 Brumaire and brought the Revolution to an end.

 This colored engraving captures a pivotal moment during the French Revolution, specifically the Coup d’État of 18 Brumaire by Napoleon Bonaparte.
 The scene is set in an austere room with high windows, through which daylight pours.
 It depicts a chaotic confrontation between various groups.
 In the foreground, two men in white robes with red drapery, representing members of the government, are being arrested or coerced by military officers in blue uniforms with white trousers and bicorne hats.
 One government member clutches a sheathed sword, symbolizing his power being overtaken.
 Behind them, other officers and government officials are engaged in a heated dispute, some with swords drawn.
 To the left, a group of men in red judicial robes gesture dramatically, indicating a scene of intense political upheaval.
 The overall composition conveys the tension and disorder of this historical event.